-Katy is Lass Moses Ramp & Cooper’s appellate specialist.
+Katy is Lass Cooper & Ramp’s appellate specialist.
 Her appellate experience encompasses all aspects of family law, including the appeals of orders regarding marital agreements, parenting time, decision-making, property valuation and division, spousal maintenance, child support, and statutory interpretation.
 Katy is adept at breaking down and simplifying complex legal arguments, and she has achieved positive outcomes for her appellate clients.
 Katy is frequently asked to speak on family law appellate issues at continuing legal education programs.
 She is also a member of the Amicus Committee of the Family Law Section, which prepares briefs when an appellate court seeks input from the Section.

 Katy’s skills as an appellate attorney are underpinned by her extensive experience as a trial litigator.
 Katy’s expansive financial expertise encompasses the unique challenges faced by parties of limited means as well as families with multi-million-dollar estates and complex financial assets.
 Her practice also includes complex parental responsibilities issues, including those involving substance abuse, domestic violence, and children with medical disabilities.
 Katy is accomplished at working with expert witnesses across all areas of family law.